-Decorate your home with the aristocrat touch of Terracotta Craft.
-Terracotta means ‘baked earth’ and it has been used to produce decorative art works as well as construction works since ancient times.
-Terracotta tiles are being used in exterior and interior decoration of buildings these days and have gained incredible popularity in no time.
-Take a tour to Panchmura village which is the home to famous terracotta industry.
-Get a live demonstration on terracotta crafts and take beautiful souvenirs or jewellery to gift your near and dear ones.
+Decorate your home with the aristocratic touch of Terracotta Craft.
+Terracotta means ‘baked earth’ and it has been used to produce decorative artworks as well as construction works since ancient times.
+Terracotta tiles are being used in the exterior and interior decoration of buildings these days and have gained incredible popularity in no time.
+Take a tour of Panchmura village which is the home to the famous terracotta industry.
+Get a live demonstration on terracotta crafts and take beautiful souvenirs or jewelry to gift your near and dear ones.
 These beautiful artworks are mainly concentrated in Bishnupur and Panchmura of Bankura District.

 Enhance the grace of your drawing room with the long-necked Terracotta Horse which is the logo of All India Handicrafts.
-You will see that the horse comes in seven separated body parts like a hollow long neck, four legs, face, ears, tail etc. You have to assemble those parts to get a horse like structure.
-The leaf like long ears and decorative body are definitely a sign of elegance and pride.
+You will see that the horse comes in seven separate body parts like a hollow long neck, four legs, a face, ears, a tail, etc. You have to assemble those parts to get a horse-like structure.
+The leaf-like long ears and decorative body are definitely a sign of elegance and pride.

 Bishnupur is home to the types like Baluchari and Swarnachari silk.
-In recent past a little bit of Tasar is woven in Sonamukhi.
+In the recent past, a little bit of Tasar is woven in Sonamukhi.
 The initial thread that is extracted is fine in quality and is generally used for warping on silks.
-In the next stage we get a coarser material called Gachi that is used for weft or Bharna.
-In the tertiary stage we get another unrefined fabric known as rough or Ketia.
+In the next stage, we get a coarser material called Gachi that is used for weft or Bharna.
+In the tertiary stage, we get another unrefined fabric known as rough or Ketia.
 Even from this ketia a fine fabric can be crafted and woven into what is known as the Gheecha silk.

 Baluchari in its modern form started its journey in the year 1940.
 The project was financed by a gentleman namely Sri.
 Bhagwan Das Sarda.
 The design was prepared by Sri.
 Akshay Das Patranga and it was woven by Sri.
 Gorachand Deasi.
 The legacy of Swarnachari is not as old as that of Baluchari.
 It is hardly three decades old.
 The basic qualitative difference between Baluchari and Swrnachari is that while in the first silk is used as the raw material, in the second it is Zaree.

 The famous indoor game played by Malla kings of Bishnupur was ‘Dashabatar Tash’ and it is internationally famous as a collector’s item.
 This card game was invented by Malla king Veer Hambir and was based on the ten incarnations of Lord Vishnu.
-The Dashabatar cards comprise of 10 suits of 12 cards each.
-Presently, the Foujdar family of Bishnupur is the only practitioners of this unique folk art.
-They make the cards using cloth, the glue of tamarind seeds, chalk dust, colours, vermilion and lac.
+The Dashabatar cards comprise 10 suits of 12 cards each.
+Presently, the Foujdar family of Bishnupur is the only practitioner of this unique folk art.
+They make the cards using cloth, the glue of tamarind seeds, chalk dust, colors, vermilion, and lac.

 The Lantern industry is also very much popular in Bishnupur.
 You can buy these beautiful lanterns to use as collector’s items.
-The lanterns are used in luxurious hotels, offices, houses as home decors.
+The lanterns are used in luxurious hotels, offices, and houses as home decor.
 It is considered to be a beautiful gift item as well.

-A fully decorated hand crafted ‘Sankha’ costs near about 25000 in Rupees
+A fully decorated handcrafted ‘Sankha’ costs near about 25000 Rupees

-Wood carved items consist of different types of images, idols, toys and other decorative products.
-Bankura and Bishnupur are those places where you will find the talented wood artisans.
-Local people of Susunia village make artifacts from Sand-stone and deserve extra attention for sure.
-When you will be exploring Bankura district, you will get amazed to see how talents work here silently and peacefully.
+Wood-carved items consist of different types of images, idols, toys, and other decorative products.
+Bankura and Bishnupur are those places where you will find talented wood artisans.
+Local people of Susunia village make artifacts from Sandstone and deserve extra attention for sure.
+When you will be exploring the Bankura district, you will get amazed to see how talents work here silently and peacefully.